coryt396/DataStories/Final_Project_Thomas.md

 # User feedback

-Your user research protocol should clearly identify the following:

-a. the target audience you hope to reach with your story;
-b. your approach to identifying representative individuals to interview;
-c. your interview script;
 d. the findings from your interviews; and
 e. changes you implemented to your sketches, storyboards and wireframes to address the issues identified.